The Church of Jesus Christ of Latter-day Saints: Criticism of Joseph Smith

-Financial allegations
+Financial controversy

-The church's failure to make its finances public has drawn criticism from commentators who consider its practices too secretive.
-Critical commentators have asserted that the church uses its corporate structure to "optimize its asset and capital management by moving money and assets between [its] tax-exempt and regular businesses as loans, donations or investments."
+The church has fought to keep its internal financial information out of the public record.
+The church's failure to make its finances public has drawn criticism.

-In December 2019, a whistleblower alleged the church held over $100 billion in investment funds through its investment management company, Ensign Peak Advisors (EP); that it failed to use the funds for charitable purposes and instead used them in for-profit ventures; and that it misled contributors and the public about the usage and extent of those funds.
-In response, the church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve for the future".
+In December 2019, a whistleblower alleged the church held over $100 billion in investment funds through its investment management company, Ensign Peak Advisors (EP); that it used these funds in for-profit ventures rather than charity; and that it misled contributors and the public about the usage and extent of those funds.
+The church's First Presidency stated that "the Church complies with all applicable law governing our donations, investments, taxes, and reserves," and that "a portion" of funds received by the church are "methodically safeguarded through wise financial management and the building of a prudent reserve".
 The church has not directly addressed the fund's size to the public, but third parties have treated the disclosures as legitimate.
-The disclosure of Ensign Peak has led to criticism that the church's wealth may be excessive.
+The disclosure has led to criticism that the church's wealth may be excessive.

-The church has been accused of "significant tax evasion" in Australia.
-According to an investigation by Australian newspapers, The Daily Age and The Sun Herald, the church's corporation LDS Charities Australia was the recipient of nearly $70 million in donations annually (which is tax exempt under Australian law, as opposed to religious donations, which are not) but appeared to actually spend very little of it on charity.
-According to the investigation, tithing and other religious donations were routed through the corporation to ensure they would be tax exempt.
-The investigation does not reference any internal church documents to confirm their findings.
-The church has previously fought to keep its internal financial information out of the public record.

-In Canada, a total of more than 1 billion dollars collected through tithing has been transferred tax-free to church universities over a 15-year period.
-In October 2022, The Sydney Morning Herald announced the results of an investigation it conducted together with multiple other media organizations - that while the church publicly claimed to have donated US$1.35 billion to charity between 2008 and 2020, its private financial reports showed that it actually donated only US$0.177 billion to charity in that period.
+The church has transferred more than a billion dollars of tax-free tithing collected in Canada to church universities over 15 years.
+In October 2022, The Sydney Morning Herald announced that while the church publicly claimed to have donated US$1.35 billion to charity between 2008 and 2020, its private financial reports showed that it donated only US$0.177 billion.